maikelvl/workspace/README.md

 Before you run the workspace, you have to place your Vagrant VMWare license in the config directory.
 On the first run it will catch it and applies it.
 You can find one here: http://www.vagrantup.com/vmware

 ### Run it, get coffee
-Now, lets run your brand new Workspace by executing
+Now, lets run your brand new Workspace by running:

 	workspace